Skip to content Book on Doctolib

 Kane / PEARL-DGS

-Secondary cataract
+Secondary cataract after an intraocular lens

 Posterior capsule opacification

-A simple treatment with YAG laser
+A simple treatment: YAG laser

 References & medical sources